I am curious about something that was brought up in the WT study today on sin

 Punishment?")

-Some bad habits, such as you mention, addictions to tobacco, alcohol,
+Some destructive habits—such as you mentioned: addictions to alcohol, drugs, pornography, etc.—we

 counsel, as I quoted above.
 We must always keep in mind that it is our